deciduously/music/post.md

 struct Semitones(i8);
 ```

-I didn't just assign aliases as with `type Hertz = f64`, because I need to re-definine how to convert to and from them with the [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) [trait](https://doc.rust-lang.org/book/ch10-02-traits.html).
-For that, I need my very own type, not just an alias of a primitive that already can convert to and from other primitives with the standard logic.  `Semitones` to `Cents` is not the same thing as `i8` to `f4`, we have a conversion factor.
+I didn't just assign aliases as with `type Hertz = f64`, because I need to re-define how to convert to and from these with the [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) [trait](https://doc.rust-lang.org/book/ch10-02-traits.html).
+For that, I need my very own type, not just an alias of a primitive that already can convert to and from other primitives with the standard logic.  `Semitones` to `Cents` is not the same thing as `i8` to `f64`, we have a conversion factor.
 The [tuple struct](https://doc.rust-lang.org/1.37.0/book/ch05-01-defining-structs.html#using-tuple-structs-without-named-fields-to-create-different-types) syntax is perfect for that.
 Hertz really is a more general unit of frequency, so it made sense to me to separate that concept from a `Pitch` that can be modulated by cents.

 Now, bear with me - we're going to do a little plumbing to let ourselves work at a higher level of abstraction.
 We can give ourselves some conversions to the inner primitive: